DaviS-Souza/DaviS-Souza/README.md

 •💻 Technologist in Systems Analysis and
 Development - Universidade Cruzeiro do Sul

-•👨🏽‍💻 I am a backend development student, specializing in Java and Spring Boot by SESI-Senai.

 •🤖 RPA & Automation:
 Developing automation solutions using Python to optimize repetitive tasks and processes.